YakuBrangJa/YakuBrangJa/README.md

 - Hi, I’m @YakuBrangJa
+- I've been learning HTML,CSS and Javascript so far
-- I’m currently learning JavaScript
+- I’m currently focusing on learning React.js
-- I’m looking to collaborate on Web app projects
+- I’m looking to collaborate on Web application projects
 - Reach me at dbrangja@gmail.com

 <!---